Umno meetings expose rift between ruling party's leaders

-KUALA LUMPUR - Leaders of Malaysia’s ruling party Umno held talks late into the night on Monday (Aug 22), after a hastily convened meeting earlier in the day stirred speculation that it was intended to pressure Prime Minister Ismail Sabri Yaakob into calling snap polls and intervening in former premier Najib Razak’s criminal appeal.
+Leaders of Malaysia's ruling party Umno held talks late into the night yesterday, after a hastily convened meeting earlier in the day stirred speculation that it was intended to pressure Prime Minister Ismail Sabri Yaakob into calling snap polls and intervening in former premier Najib Razak's criminal appeal.

 As at press time, it remained unclear what the discussions centred on.

-But Datuk Seri Ismail’s noticeable absence from the meeting called by party president Ahmad Zahid Hamidi for 11am on Monday clearly indicated a rift, as did conflicting accounts of what the division leaders decided.
+But Datuk Seri Ismail's noticeable absence from the meeting called by party president Ahmad Zahid Hamidi for 11am yesterday clearly indicated a rift, as did conflicting accounts of what the division leaders decided.

 One of the party's 191 division leaders, Datuk Seri Jamal Yunos, said that the morning meet in Kuala Lumpur, which lasted over two hours, saw 158 division leaders agree unanimously to call for early elections.